kitzeller/barbara/diary.md

 - Swapped from Raphael back to SVG.js
 - Started working with transformations, rotations, etc
-- Added 'group', 'copy', 'def', and 'get', 'radius' commands
+- Added '@group', '@copy', '@def', and '@get', '@radius' commands
 - Also adding sizing and basic animations
-- Added the 'all' command for selecting everything in the svg and making it a group
+- Added the '@all' command for selecting everything in the svg and making it a group
-- Added the 'duplication' command for inline element duplication
+- Added the '@duplication' command for inline element duplication
 - Using percentages instead of pixels now for sizing
 - Found cool svg pattern project
     - http://btmills.github.io/geopattern/geopattern.html